The Joy of Clean Windows

-We no longer take on new construction window cleaning, though we can make exceptions for existing customers.
+We no longer take on new construction window cleaning, though we can make some exceptions for existing customers.

 How often should I have my windows cleaned?

-We recommend having it done no less than once a year, but many customers have us come more often.
+We recommend refreshing the old familiar view no less than once a year, but many customers have us come more often.
 A common request is to have both inside and out cleaned once per year and the exteriors cleaned quarterly or semiannually.
 A few customers, with the means to do so, like to have us clean their windows monthly.

 Why are my windows foggy?

 Fog is a common problem in double-paned thermal windows.
 When they are made, the air (or gas) between the panes is sealed in.
-If the seal breaks, the gas leaks out and moisture leaks in causing fogging in the window.
-Unfortunately, the best remedy for fixing this problem is to replace the window (though you might visit www.wefixfoggywindows.com to see about other options).
+If the seal breaks, the gas leaks out and moisture leaks in.
+This causes fogging in the window.
+Unfortunately, the best remedy for fixing this problem is to replace the window.
 However, before you go throwing good money away, you should first check with the installing contractor or manufacturer to see what warranties exist on your windows.
 The big national brands often come with excellent warranties as do one or two local brands.